ElliotSilver/how-to-publish/input/pagecontent/about.md

 This publication may include content used under license.
 Some content (for example, LOINC,&reg; SNOMED CT, or CPT&reg; terminologies) may be included which may require separate licensing for depending on use, such as implementation.
 Directly review any third-party licensing terms to ensure they permit your intended use.

-Automated analysis detected additional that the following may apply:
+Automated analysis detected that the following may apply:

 > {% include ip-statements.xhtml %}